L2316486/CumDiscs/README.md

 Heir To The Cum Throne,
 Your Cum Wont Last

-Will be updated to 1.12 soon, with a new disc being added.
+Will be updated to 1.12 soon.

 Fair warning, I have no expreience with GitHub as of writing this so the structure of this repository will be awful.